The OpenTitan DIF Library

 base_addr member in

-Most other parameters come from the specific IP on a case-by-case basis.
+Most other parameters come from the specific IP on a case-by-case basis, and are

 The following basic types are expected to be provided by all DIFs (unless otherwise specified).